mikbtor/API-Spec-Model/README.md

 # API-Spec-Model
-Code to create classes in a Sparx EA model from an Open API specification.
+Code to create objects in a Sparx EA model from an Open API specification.
 Still work in progress, does not cover all possible use cases.
 Imports both components/schemas and paths.
 Specifics: